WikiLeaks Founder Assange To Be free Man After US Plea Deal - UrduPoint

 WikiLeaks Founder Assange To Be 'free Man' After US Plea Deal

-Bangkok, (APP - UrduPoint / Pakistan Point News - 25th Jun, 2024) WikiLeaks founder Julian Assange is to be a "free man", his wife said Tuesday, once a judge signs off on a plea deal with US authorities to bring his years-long legal drama to a close.
+Saipan, (APP - UrduPoint / Pakistan Point News - 26th Jun, 2024) WikiLeaks founder Julian Assange landed on US soil on Wednesday to face a final court hearing under a plea deal expected to end years of legal drama and allow him to return to his native Australia as a free man.

+AFP reporters saw a private jet carrying the 52-year-old touch down in Saipan in the Northern Mariana Islands, the Pacific US territory where he is due in court later in the day.

+He will plead guilty to a single count of conspiracy to obtain and disseminate national defence information, according to a court document.

 Assange was released Monday from a high-security British prison where he had been held for five years while he fought extradition to the United States, which sought to prosecute him for revealing military secrets.